Azmeerabhagyasree/Toastmasters-meeting/README.md

 # Toastmasters-meeting
 Rules to follow while joining a meet:

-•Don't unmute ur self untill ur the speaker
+•Don't unmute ur self untill ur the speaker.
-•Take responsibility about sex,region and politics •After the final hearing not forget to get a round of applause --4.keep the camera on in the meeting
+•Take responsibility about sex,region and politics.
+•After the final hearing not forget to get a round of applause keep the camera on in the meeting .
---5.Take the chance to speak so that your communication skills will be improved
+•Take the chance to speak so that your communication skills will be improved

    #Theme of meet is :
 "** LIFE IS A POLE OF 50-50 CHANCE**"